poweraudio/openAV-ArtyFX/README.md

 **PowerAudio fork of ArtyFX**

-This fork of ArtyFX currently has no changes.
+This fork of ArtyFX currently has the following changes:

+* Added support for IBM Power in CMake build files.

 The following changes have since been merged upstream:

 * Fixed compilation errors due to syntax error.